wearpants/twiggy/doc/configuration.rst

 that means is to look at how to configure twiggy programmatically.

 .. note::
-    In the past, the convention was to configure twiggy programmatically in a separate file in your application called ``twiggy_setup.py`` in a function called ``twiggy_setup()``.
+    Prior to Twiggy 0.5, by convention twiggy was programmatically set up in a separate file in your application called ``twiggy_setup.py`` in a function called ``twiggy_setup()``.
 This allowed sites to override the configuration via their configuration management systems by replacing the file.
-In Twiggy 0.5 and later, the :ref:`dict_config` function provides a more natural way for you to let user's override the logging configuration using a config file so you don't have to follow the naming convention if you use :ref:`dict_config` for your users.
+In Twiggy 0.5 and later, the :ref:`dict_config` function provides a more natural way for to allow users to override the logging configuration using a config file.

 Programmatically configuring Twiggy involves creating an :ref:`output <outputs>` which defines where the log messages will be sent and then creating an :class:`.Emitter` which associates a subset of your